 - I. Support First Nations food interests and rights; - II.
 Protect and enhance the region's food and farmlands; - III.
 Avoid urban/agricultural land use conflict; mitigate where avoidance is not possible; - IV.
-Enhance local food security access to nutritious, safe and culturally appropriate food; - V. Expand food system economic opportunities; - VI.
-Encourage food system education and agri-tourism; and - VII.
+Enhance local food security; - V. Expand food system economic opportunities; - VI.
+Encourage food system education and agri-tourism; and, - VII.
 Foster resiliency in the face of an unpredictable climate, increased pest resistance, and declining, increasingly expensive water and energy supplies.

 - 1. Implement initiatives in accordance with the principles outlined in Objective 6.1, based on voluntary participation of local governments in any new services. - 2.
-Enable food production, processing and distribution that will foster a place-based food economy that increases access to local, nutritious, safe and culturally appropriate foodlocal food security. - 3.
-Support food waste management that is environmentally sustainable, benefits the regional economy and improves residents' connections to rural and agricultural landscapes. - 3.4.
+Enable food production, processing and distribution that will foster a place-based food economy that increases local food security. - 3.
+Support food waste management that is environmentally sustainable, benefits the regional economy and improves residents' connections to rural and agricultural landscapes. - 4.
 Monitor the status of agricultural land, including the amount of actively farmed land, with the objective of promoting agricultural viability and food production.